Simple squamous epithelium: Locations

 Simple squamous epithelium falls under the physiological category of exchange epithelium due to its ability to rapidly transport molecules across the tissue layer.
 To facilitate this movement, some types of simple squamous epithelium may have pores between cells to allow molecules to move through it, creating a leaky epithelium.

+Clinical Significance

+Damage or dysfunction of simple squamous epithelium can lead to various health issues: